twentyfivefishinthetoilet/messaroundandfindout/PYTHON/Python-for-DUMMIES.md

 `input()` is pretty self explainatory, but let's break it down. `input()` takes one parameter and it's a string to print to the output, which in this case it's "What is your age? " (added space after the question mark for readability). assigning a variable to the input allows for the user's input to be used again, in this case it's variable `i`. note that i will ALWAYS be a string until changed via type conversion.

-## Lesson 4: Arrays
+## Lesson 4: Lists
 #### CODE:

     fruitBasket = ["Banana", "Apple", "Orange"]

 *functions introduced: `None`*

-An array is like a basket of fruit. in this case our array holds 3 strings: a banana, an apple, and an orange. our fruit basket variable is able to hold multiple values at once, rather than assigning something like...
+A list is like a basket of fruit. in this case our list holds 3 strings: a banana, an apple, and an orange. our fruit basket variable is able to hold multiple values at once, rather than assigning something like...

     fruitBasket = "Banana"
     fruitBasket = "Apple"
     fruitBasket = "Orange"

-in this instance if you were to try and print this, it would only print `"Orange"`. if we were to print our original instance of our fruitBasket array, it would print `['Banana', 'Apple', 'Orange']`.
+in this instance if you were to try and print this, it would only print `"Orange"`. if we were to print our original instance of our fruitBasket lists, it would print `['Banana', 'Apple', 'Orange']`.

-to sum arrays up, arrays can hold multiple values in once variable.
+to sum lists up, lists can hold multiple values in once variable.

-## Lesson 5: If statements
+## Lesson 5 (A): Math: Arithmetic functions
 #### CODE:

+    x = 5

+    # Basic math functions
+    x += 1  # increment by 1 - shortened version of "x = x + 1"
+    x -= 1  # decrement by 1 - shortened version of "x = x - 1"
+    x /= 1  # divide x by 1 - shortened version of "x = x / 1"
+    x *= 1  # multiply x by 1 - shortened version of "x = x * 1"
+    x **= 1 # exponent - shortened version of "x = x ** 1"
+    x %= 2 # modulus - shortaned version of "x = x % 2"

+    # Math functions continued
+    abs(-26)   # absolute value
+    pow(5, 2)   # exponent; power (5 to the power of 2)
+    round(3.1415926535, 5)  # rounds a given float to the nearest digit provided max(1, 1, 1, 5, 1000, 2)    # prints the greatest digit given out of all the of the digits
+    min(1, 1, 1, 5, 1000, 2)    # same thing as max but the most less digit
+    sum([5, 4, 5, 6])   # adds the 4 numbers in the list given

+*functions introduced: a crap ton; listed above*

+everything is explained in the comments.

+## Lesson 5 (B): Math continued: Math functions
+#### CODE:

+    import math

+    # trigonometry
+    math.sin(5 / 2)  # sine
+    math.cos(0)  # cosine
+    math.tan(math.pi / 4)  # tangent
+    math.asin(1)  # asine
+    math.acos(1)  # acosine
+    math.atan(1)  # atangent

+    # other useful functions
+    math.ciel(3.1415)   # rounds up
+    math.floor(3.1415)   # rounds down
+    math.sqrt(5)    # square root
+    math.factorial(5)   # returns the factorial of a number (5!)

+    # constants
+    math.pi    # math.pi = 3.141592653589793
+    math.e     # math.e = 2.718281828459045

+*functions introduced: a crap ton; listed above*

+theres more math functions but these are the ones people use a lot. everything is explained in the comments.

+## Lesson 6: If statements
+#### CODE:

     age = 36
     if age >= 21:
-        print("You're the legal drinking age!")
+        print("You can enter the bar!")
     else:
-        print("You aren't the legal drinking age... at least with your own ID you aren't.")
+        print("You can't enter the bar.")

 *functions introduced: `None`*

 If statements are a decision making process. if a condition is true, it'll execute a block of code. otherwise (or else), it'll execute a fallback block of code.

-in my example, we have a variable that says a guy's age is 36. if we wanted to get into a bar, he could since he is of legal age. otherwise, if he were under 21, he wouldn't be able to drink.
+in my example, we have a variable that says a guy's age is 36. if we wanted to get into a bar, he could since he is of legal age. otherwise, if he were under 21, he wouldn't be denied access to the bar.

 <hr>
 <br>